grantmcdermott/parttree/README.md

 <img src="man/figures/README-titanic_plot_rot-1.png" width="100%" />

-Now, normally this kind of orientation mismatch should hopefully be pretty easy to identify.
+Normally, this kind of orientation mismatch should be pretty easy to recognize (as is the case here).
 But its admittedly annoying.
-I’ll try to add better support for catching/avoiding these kinds of errors in a future update, but as of the moment *caveat emptor*.
+I’ll try to add better support for catching/avoiding these kinds of errors in a future update, but as of the moment: *caveat emptor*.